-Current Issues 1 and 2
+Current Issues 1

-Current Issues is a semester course designed for juniors and seniors to study the major events affecting the world today.
-Topics include the Middle East and terrorism, and issues facing the United States.
-The majority of the work is completed in class, emphasizing class discussion.
+Prerequisite: None Approximate cost: \$2.00 Current Issues is a semester course designed for juniors and seniors to study the major events affecting the world today.
+Topics include issues facing the United States and the world today.
+All work is completed in class, emphasizing class discussion.